atuinsh/atuin/README.md

 ## Shell plugin

 Once the binary is installed, the shell plugin requires installing.
 If you use the install script, this should all be done for you!
+After installing, remember to restart your shell.

 ### zsh